The Best Running Watches For Those Who Want It All

 Running watch reviews (A detailed look at our top picks)

-The Garmin Fenix 7 Solar is a really feature-rich running watch for those who want it all, with full customizability on the watch display while running, excellent battery life, and outstanding navigation features.
+The Garmin Forerunner 965 is a really feature-rich running watch for those who want it all, with full customizability on the watch display while running (thank you data screens!), excellent battery life, outstanding navigation features, and a beautifully vibrant AMOLED display.

 This really is the best running watch right now – let me explain why…

-I’ve rigorously tested all the gps running watches on this list in wild environments here in Northern California and the Fenix 7 Solar is the one I trust to take with me on all my long trail runs.
+I’ve rigorously tested all the gps running watches on this list in wild environments here in Northern California and the Garmin is the one I trust to take with me on all my long trail runs.

-It’s not just about trust though – it’s the only running watch where I can have all my favorite features, and use them intuitively and in the way I want to.
+It’s not just about trust though – it’s the only running watch where I can have all my favorite features, and use them intuitively, in the way I want to whether I’m looking to monitor my day to day health, I’m training for a race or during race day itself.

-There’s no end to the customization of watch faces that you can add to the always on display, and many of these data points are actionable and can be used to outwit, and outperform other runners while racing – if you know what you’re doing.
+There’s no end to the customization of watch faces that you can add to the always on display, and many of these data points are actionable and can be used to outwit, and outperform other runners while racing – if you know what you’re doing (more on that in a moment).

 ClimbPro is such a powerful feature for trail racing because I know exactly how much climb I have remaining on any given pitch or grade during a race or training run.

-This helps me maintain an exertion level that will get me to the top of my climb with spare gas in the tank ready to speed up when I reach the top – I use this feature all the time!
+This helps me maintain an exertion level (based on my heart rate training) that will get me to the top of my climb with spare gas in the tank ready to speed up when I reach the top – I use this feature all the time!
 To use it you need to follow a GPS course/route for the option to become available.

 You can create courses for free within Garmin Connect (their training platform & trail finder app).

-Cadence is also a great indicator of how tired you may be during a race, and serve as a reminder to keep that running cadence ticking over like a metronome.
+Cadence is also a great indicator of how tired you may be during a race, and serve as a reminder to keep that running cadence ticking over like a metronome as well as useful data such as ‘stamina’, ‘stride length’, ‘vertical oscillation’, and ‘ground contact time’ over time.

-Having good running form is very important for endurance runners (any runner for that matter) because it will reduce the risk of picking up running-related injuries and also allow you to run faster, more efficiently, and for longer.
+Having good running form is very important for endurance runners (any runner for that matter) because it will reduce the risk of you picking up running-related injuries and also allow you to run faster, more efficiently, and run for much longer.

-I probably use 80% of the watch’s total features (maybe less), with my favorite ones being able to accurately follow routes with best-in-class navigation, and I love how youcan customise watch screens to have all the data you need while running.
+I probably use 70% of the watch’s total features (maybe less), with my favorite ones being able to accurately follow routes with best-in-class navigation, and I love how you can customize watch screens to have all the data you need while running.

 Some of my other favorite custom watch face settings that i use for training and racing include:

-• Notifictions when I get to 5km and 1km from the end of a race – this is when I know to push hard and never give up when nearing the finish line.
+• Notifications when I get to 5km and 1km from the end of a race – this is when I know to push hard and never give up when nearing the finish line.

-• Distance remaining and estimated time remaining in my run.
+• Distance remaining and estimated time remaining in my run when following a course – also useful on race day.

 • ClimbPro which plots each climb on my route and gives me data like how steep it is through out the grade, how long it is, total height, vertical speed and much more!